Banditpong/Checksum-Compare/README.md

 # Checksum-Compare
-Calculates and Compares file Checksums
+Calculates and Compares file Checksums written in C# WPF

 # Usage
 1. Paste in the Expected CRC in the first TextBox.